Generate random samples from a user-defined distribution¶

 Let's assume that we want to generate random numbers from a student-t distribution.

-does not provide a direct function for that.
+Class Random does not provide a direct function for that.

-Therefore, we use the user-defined distribution feature Random::GetUserDefinedDistRng1D
+Therefore, we use the user-defined distribution feature Random::GetUserDefinedDistRng1D.

-Fortunately, ROOT already provides a function called tdistribution_pdf
+Fortunately, ROOT already provides a function called tdistribution_pdf that we can use.

 Have a look at the following two links for more math functions: TMath and statistical functions